What is Workflow Mapping?

 A workflow isn’t just a sequence of tasks.
 It’s a sequence of tasks performed by specific actors, and those actors can be humans or systems.

-This matters because the most expensive problems usually happen at the handoffs.
+This matters because your most expensive problems usually happen at the handoffs.
 When a person finishes their part and a system is supposed to take over.
 When a system generates output that a person needs to review.
-When Person A completes a step but Person B doesn’t know it’s ready for them.
+When someone on your team completes a step, but the next person doesn’t know it’s ready for them.

 Generic flowcharts often ignore who’s doing each step.
 Useful workflow maps make it explicit, because that’s how you find the bottlenecks.